Trevi Fountain: Restorations

 The fountain was refurbished once in 1988 to remove discoloration caused by smog, and again in 1998; the stonework was scrubbed and all cracks and other areas of deterioration were repaired by skilled artisans, and the fountain was equipped with recirculating pumps.
 In January 2013, it was announced that the Italian fashion company Fendi would sponsor a 20-month, 2.2-million-euro restoration of the fountain, the most thorough in the fountain's history.
 Restoration work began in June 2014 and was completed in November 2015.
 The fountain was reopened with an official ceremony on the evening of 3 November 2015.
 The restoration included the installation of more than 100 LED lights to improve the nighttime illumination of the fountain.

 2023 protest

 On 21 May 2023, activists of the climate group Ultima Generazione (Last Generation) climate protest group vandalized the fountain by dyeing the water with charcoal.
 Rome Mayor Roberto Gualtieri criticized the attacks on heritage sites.
 As the fountain recirculates the water, cleaning of the fountain would need the 300,000 litres of polluted water to be emptied and replaced resulting in significant costs.
 Ryan Maue, the former chief scientist for the National Oceanic and Atmospheric Administration, stated the attack was done by "climate eco-anarchists".

+Ticketing System

+On 2 February 2026, the City Council of Rome introduced a ticketing system where non-residents will need to buy a 2-euro ticket to approach the fountain and throw coins into its waters.
+This is part of its latest effort to manage crowds at one of the capital’s most overwhelmed landmarks.
+Tickets are required from 11 a.m. to 10 p.m. on Mondays and Fridays, and from 9 a.m. to 10 p.m. the rest of the week.
+After 10 p.m., the barriers are opened and access is free for all.

+As stated by Rome's city councillor responsible for tourism Alessandro Onorato, the city hall estimates that the ticketing system in place has the potential to earn over six million euros in revenue a year.
+These funds would, apart from fund restoration, also pay for around 25 stewards hired within the ticketing office and also to usher people through the restricted area reserved for ticket holders.
+The funds raised would also permit free access for locals to a series of museums across the Italian capital, Onorato also said.